Table of Contents

-Affecting about 5% of males, the presenting complaint is often disturbing abnormal penile curvature with subsequent trouble in maintaining an erection.
+Affecting about 5% of males, the presenting complaint is often disturbing abnormal penile curvature with subsequent trouble maintaining an erection.

 About 12% of patients demonstrate spontaneous regression.
-However, half of the patients can considerably worsen and hence warrant treatment.
-There is no unequivocal evidence as to which treatment option is superlative to others.
+However, half of the patients can worsen considerably and require surgery.
+There is no unequivocal evidence of which treatment option is superior to others.
 Options include:

 - Vitamin E supplements

 - Collagenase injection

-“Nesbit surgery” requires considerable expertise; hence, it is resorted to “at the end” only if other options fail.
+“Nesbit surgery” requires considerable expertise; hence, it is a last resort.

 A penile prosthesis may be indicated in advanced cases.

-Abnormal, persistent, painful erection lasting for more than 4 hours; or is unrelated to sexual stimulation is “priapism”.
+An abnormal, persistent, painful erection lasting for more than four hours or unrelated to sexual stimulation is “priapism.”
 It demands urgent attention.

 |Type of priapism||Explanation|